Don’t you have those days when all you want to do is hibernate?

 We take a nature-imposed hibernation.

 I love these enforced slowings of life.
 I work on my book.
 I read the news and shake my head at the world.
 I’m glad to be away from it for those hours.
-I don’t mind the streets aren’t bare or that my walk is covered in treacherous ice, such that going down the slope of the lawn or the walk is not such a good idea.
+I don’t mind the streets and sidewalks are covered in treacherous ice, such that going down the slope of the lawn or the sidewalk is not such a good idea.

 I hear people complain that we don’t adequately manage our snow and ice conditions here in Portland.
 They complain that until it’s a foot of snow, it’s no big deal.
 I shake my head because it’s clear they aren’t from around here.
 They don’t understand the particular winter weather pattern of coastal air meeting frigid mountain air rushing down the Columbia River Gorge and the exact type of snow it creates, nor the ability to produce ice in a matter of moments.
 It’s as if the Northwest is a unique ecosystem.
 Don’t they see?